Olive Quick Bread – this savory olive quick bread is perfectly delicious on its own or great served with a salad!

 Heat 1 tablespoon butter over medium-high in a medium nonstick skillet.
 Sauté onions until soft and translucent, about 3 minutes, stirring occasionally.
 Set aside.

-In a large bowl, whisk together the flours, baking soda, baking powder, salt, herbs, and cheese.
+In a large bowl, whisk together both the flours, baking soda, baking powder, salt, herbs, and cheese.

 In a medium bowl, whisk together the buttermilk, 2 tablespoons melted butter, eggs, onions, and olives until combined.
 Add wet mixture to the dry ingredients, stirring until moist and incorporated.
 (Do not over mix.)